mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/validation/index.md

 Okay, so `nmap` managed to identify Validation's OS: it's Linux, and the SSH service version suggests that the distribution is Ubuntu.

-First of all, we see that Traceback is accepting connections over SSH on the standard port `22/tcp`.
-This is seldom a good entry point, but it may come in handy later on to get a stable shell when we get credentials.

-We also notice that the ports `80/tcp`, `4566/tcp` and `8080/tcp` are used as web servers, as indicated by the `http` service.
-Apparently the first is using Apache and the other two are using Nginx.

 ## Scripts

 Let's run `nmap`'s default scripts on these services to see if they can find additional information.